SCY-X/D3still/README.md

 (3) the official implementation of the Neural Networks-2025 paper: [Unambiguous granularity distillation for asymmetric image retrieval](https://www.sciencedirect.com/science/article/pii/S0893608025001820).

+## What's New
+## Jan 23, 2026
+Fixed an issue where the downsampling stride in the final stage of ResNet-IBN was not set to 1.
+Based on the corrected architecture, we re-trained the ResNet101-IBN model and released the corresponding weights on both Baidu Cloud and Google Drive under the filename MSMT17_ResNet101_IBN_320x160_65.15_85.46.pth.
+In addition, we updated the distillation results on the MSMT17 dataset for ResNet101-IBN → ResNet18.

 ## D3still: Decoupled Differential Distillation for Asymmetric Image Retrieval

 ### Framework